tavdog/tidbyt-manager/README.md

 default login in admin / password

-docker needs port 8000 and 5100-5120 port range opened up (use --network=host to make it easy ((doesn't work on mac docker though))
+docker needs port 8000 and 5100,5101 ports opened up (use --network=host to make it easy ((doesn't work on mac docker though)) docker-compose handles this though.

 set DOMAIN value in .env file if not running locally